-Our management fee may induce RGC to purchase assets with borrowed funds and our incentive fee may induce RGC to pursue speculative investments and to use leverage when it may be unwise to do so.
+Our management fee and incentive fee may induce RGC to purchase assets with borrowed funds and to use leverage when it may be unwise to do so.

 The management fee and the incentive fee payable by us to RGC may create an incentive for RGC to purchase assets with borrowed funds when it is unwise to do so or to pursue investments on our behalf that are riskier or more speculative than would be the case in the absence of such compensation arrangement.
-The management fee payable to RGC is calculated based on the amount of our capital commitments and assets purchased with borrowed funds or other forms of leverage.
+The management fee payable to RGC is calculated based on the amount of our gross assets which includes assets purchased with borrowed funds or other forms of leverage.
 The incentive fee payable to RGC is calculated based on a percentage of our return on invested capital.
 The incentive fee arrangement may encourage RGC to use leverage to increase the return on our investments.
 Under certain circumstances, the use of leverage may increase the likelihood of default, which would impair the value of our common stock.